Proof of Concept Awards (PoCAs)

 - up to £2000 for travel and subsistence

 - Funding is paid at 80% fEC, which goes to the PIs’ institution to manage as appropriate (under normal UKRI terms and conditions).
-Costings must be approved by the PIs’ academic institution.
+Costings must be approved by the PIs’ academic institution and full financial reporting made as per UKRI requirements.

 - Applications must be interdisciplinary, involving at least two disciplines (one from the home and one from the host institute), and have clearly defined deliverables and impact.